Boquete District

 Boquete District is a district (distrito) of Chiriquí Province in Panama located on the North of the Chiriqui Province, in the western side of the country.
 The population according to the 2010 census was 22,435.
 The district covers a total area of 488.48 km2.

-The town is well known for its tropical highland climate, unlike the rest of the country, due to its location in the Cordillera Central.
+The town is well known for its subtropical highland climate, unlike the rest of the country, due to its location in the Cordillera Central.
 The capital lies at the city of Bajo Boquete.

 Administrative divisions

 Boquete District is divided administratively into the following corregimientos: